vuw-research-computing/raapoi-tools/docs/index.md

 long for your job to run.
 This can also be used for near-on-demand interactive jobs.

+* Maximum CPU available per task: 24
+* Maximum memory available per task: 62G
+* Maximum Runtime: 1 hour

 _Partition: bigmem_

 This partition is primarily useful for jobs that require very large shared memory (generally greater than 256 GB).
 These are known as memory-bound jobs.

+* Maximum CPU available per task: 48
+* Maximum memory available per task: 1T (Note: maximum CPU for 1TB is 40)
+* Maximum Runtime: 10 days

 _Partition: parallel_

 This partition is useful for parallel workflows, either loosely coupled or jobs requiring MPI or other message passing protocols for tightly bound jobs.

+* Maximum CPU available per task: 64
+* Maximum memory available per task: 125G
+* Maximum Runtime: 5 days

+_Cluster Defaults_

+Please note that if you do not specify CPU, Memory or Time in your job request you will be given the cluster defaults which are:

+* Default CPU: 1
+* Default Memory: 1G
+* Default Time: 1 hour

+You can change these with the -c, --mem and --time parameters to the srun and sbatch commands.
+Please see this documentation for more information about srun and sbatch.

 # Preparing your environment